inet-framework/inet-showcases/docs/visualizer/networkpathactivity/index.md

 hosts.
 There are a wired and a wireless source-destination pair.
 The remaining two hosts are inactive in this simulation.
-The wired hosts are connected to the routers via switches (`etherSwitch0` and `etherSwitch1`), the wireless hosts are connected to the routers via access points ( `accessPoint0` and `accessPoint1`).
+The wired hosts are connected to the routers via switches (`etherSwitch0` and `etherSwitch1`), the wireless hosts are connected to the routers via access points (`accessPoint0` and `accessPoint1`).

 The following image displays the network for this example.

 <img src="NetworkPathChanging.png" class="screen" width="900" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in" />

-We assign IP addresses manually by creating a configuration file ( `configuration.xml`).
-A lifecycle is also created ( `changeRoute.xml`) for this configuration to turn off and on the routers at a certain time.
-Network routes will change dynamically, because RIP routing protocol is used in this example.
+IP addresses are assigned manually, using the configuration file `configuration.xml`.
+A lifecycle control script (`changeRoute.xml`) has also been created for this configuration to turn the routers off and on at certain times.
+The network uses the RIP routing protocol to ensure that routing tables will be dynamically updated as a reaction to network topology changes.
 During the simulation, `wiredSource` will be pinging `wiredDestination` and `wirelessSource` will be pinging `wirelessDestination`.

 In this showcase, we set the `packetFilter` parameter to display only ICMP echo traffic.
 We use the following configuration for the visualization.